Monitor Air Quality with a Fleet of Sensors

 With your organizational structure in place, let’s add some machines:

 1. Connect your first single-board computer to power.
 For this tutorial, we’ll treat this as the machine for our first customer, Antonia.
-If the computer does not already have a Viam-compatible operating system installed, follow the Prepare your board steps in the Installation Guide to install a compatible operating system.
+If the computer does not already have a Viam-compatible operating system installed, follow the Platform Requirements section of the Installation Guide to install a compatible operating system.
 You do not need to follow the “Install viam-server” section; you will do that in the next step!

 2. Enable serial communication so that the SBC can communicate with the air quality sensor.
 For example, if you are using a Raspberry Pi, SSH to it and enable serial communication in raspi-config.